cmucho14/3dMegaBonk/README.md

 Description of current target for the game (does not need to be final)

 #Roles
--Brody:
+- Brody:
-  -Project lead
+  - Project lead
--Carson:
+- Carson:
-  -Scripting enemy AI
+  - Scripting enemy AI
--Emily:
+- Emily:
-  -UI/UX design
+  - UI/UX design
--Lachlan:
+- Lachlan:
-  -Art and Level design
+  - Art and Level design